-Fort Bend County Assault Attorney
+Fort Bend County Assault Lawyer

-Defense For Assault Charges in Texas
+Comprehensive Defense for Assault Charges in Texas

 Assault is a completely separate crime from battery, although the two are usually charged in conjunction with each other and used synonymously.
-In Texas, you can be charged with assault if you make a threat to commit violence toward another person with valid reason for the person to believe that you could follow through with the violence.
+In Texas, you can be charged with assault if you make a threat to commit violence toward another person with a valid reason for the person to believe that you could follow through with the violence.
 You may also be charged with assault if you take a swing at a person and miss because the threat of violence was present in your actions.

 There are a few types of assault that you can be charged with in the state of Texas.
 Felony assault can be any assault in which excessive force or a deadly weapon is used to commit the crime, while misdemeanor assault, also known as simple assault, can be charged against someone for the act of domestic violence.
 To be charged with misdemeanor assault, the officer must see you actually commit the offense or threaten the person.
-You can be charged with assault if you act in a dangerous or reckless manner that causes bodily harm or threatens bodily harm to a person or if you make physical contact with a person after a threat has already been made.
-Penalties for conviction may include jail time, fines and mandatory anger-management courses.

 Facing charges for simple assault or aggravated assault in Texas?
 Get the defense you need by contacting us and calling (281) 232-0505 today!

-Aggravated Assault in Texas
+What is Aggravated Assault in Texas?

 The possible penalties for aggravated assault in Texas include:

-- First degree felony: up to a $10,000 fine and five to 99 years in prison
+- First-degree felony: up to a $10,000 fine and five to 99 years in prison

-- Second degree felony: up to a $10,000 fine and two to 20 years in prison
+- Second-degree felony: up to a $10,000 fine and two to 20 years in prison

 Can Assault Charges Be Dropped If the Victim Doesn’t Want to Press Charges?